Dea-Snowdenden/basic_js_files/OTHERJS/filterableList/readme.md

-# Simple JS function to filter the names
+# Simple JS function to filter the names using vanilla-js

 * link: http://dealorenzo-filterjs.surge.sh/